ryanlovett/jupyterhub-loadtest/README.md

 helm delete --purge <test-run-name>
 ```

 Make sure to delete all the pods spawned by the hub before starting another test!
+You may also need to delete cluster resources such as persistent volumes afterwards.